 To make a claim with SNOMED CT diagnoses, your software vendor must register with us to use our APIs.

-Because we’re still learning how best to use SNOMED CT, we haven’t yet set any specific constraints, such as diagnoses reference sets.
+Because we’re still learning how best to use SNOMED CT, we haven’t yet set any specific constraints, such as diagnosis reference sets.
 This means you can choose the term that best fits the injury.

 To establish that a patient’s condition is a personal injury caused by an accident that we’ll cover, the SNOMED CT concept used for diagnosis on the claim form should be an active ‘disorder’ data type that includes: